Davina and The Vagabonds

 Night of show seating typically available.

-91.3 KBCS and the Pacific Jazz Institute at Dimitiriou's Jazz Alley welcome Davina and The Vagabonds for two nights.
-Show times Tuesday and Wednesday at 7:30pm.
+91.3 FM KBCS and the Pacific Jazz Institute at Dimitriou’s Jazz Alley welcome Davina & The Vagabonds – genre busting jazz, blues and roots, for two nights.
+Band members are: Davina Lozier (vocals/piano/ukulele), Zack Lozier (trumpet/vocals), Steve Rogness (trombone/vocals), Liz Draper (upright bass), and George Marich (drums).
+Set times Tuesday and Wednesday at 7:30pm.
 Doors open at 6:00pm each night.

 New Spin on an Old Sound Davina and the Vagabonds have created a stir on the national music scene with their high-energy live shows, level A musicianship, sharp-dressed professionalism, and Sowers’ commanding stage presence.
 With influences ranging from Fats Domino and the Preservation Hall Jazz Band to Aretha Franklin and Tom Waits, the band is converting audiences one show at a time, from Vancouver to Miami and across Europe.
 In 2011 Davina released her first full length, all original album Black Cloud.
 It was named one of the 10 best releases of the year by the Minneapolis Star & Tribune and awarded 4 ½ stars from Downbeat Magazine.
 Their next release in 2014, Sunshine, hit number 13 in the Billboard Blues Chart and led them to be a musicial feature on the hit BBC show, Later with Jools Holland.